percona/mongodb_exporter/CONTRIBUTING.md

 ## Submitting a Bug

-If you find a bug in Percona MongoDB Exporter and it is not related to PMM, please open issue in [GitHub new issue](https://github.com/percona/mongodb_exporter/issues/new/choose), if you use PMM, please submit a report to that project's [JIRA](https://jira.percona.com/projects/PMM/issues) issue tracker.
+If you find a bug in Percona MongoDB Exporter and it is not related to PMM, please open issue in [GitHub new issue](https://github.com/percona/mongodb_exporter/issues/new/choose), if you use PMM, please submit a ticket to that project's [JIRA](https://perconadev.atlassian.net/browse/PMM) issue tracker.

-Your first step should be to search [GH issues](https://github.com/percona/mongodb_exporter/issues) and [JIRA PMM issues](https://jira.percona.com/issues/?jql=project=PMM%20AND%20component=MongoDB_Exporter) for the existing set of open tickets for a similar report.
-If you find that someone else has already reported your problem, then you can upvote that report to increase its visibility.
+Your first step should be to search [GH issues](https://github.com/percona/mongodb_exporter/issues) and [JIRA PMM issues](https://perconadev.atlassian.net/issues/?jql=project=PMM%20AND%20component=MongoDB_Exporter) for the existing or a similar ticket.
+If you find that someone else has already reported your problem, then you can upvote that ticket to increase its visibility.

 ### Submitting PMM Bug

-If there is no existing PMM report for the issue that relates to PMM, submit a report following these steps:
+If there is no existing PMM ticket for the issue that relates to PMM, submit a ticket following these steps:

 1. [Sign in to Percona JIRA.](https://jira.percona.com/login.jsp) You will need to create an account if you do not have one.
 2. [Go to the Create Issue screen and select the relevant project.](https://jira.percona.com/secure/CreateIssueDetails!init.jspa?pid=11600&issuetype=1&priority=3&components=11603)
 3. Fill in the fields of Summary, Description, Steps To Reproduce, and Affects Version to the best you can.
 If the bug corresponds to a crash, attach the stack trace from the logs.

-An excellent resource is [Elika Etemad's article on filing good bug reports.](https://fantasai.inkedblade.net/style/talks/filing-good-bugs/).

 As a general rule of thumb, please try to create bug reports that are:

 - _Reproducible._ Include steps to reproduce the problem.
 - _Specific._ Include as much detail as possible: which version, what environment, etc.
 - _Unique._ Do not duplicate existing tickets.
-- _Scoped to a Single Bug._ One bug per report.
+- _Scoped to a Single Bug._ One bug per ticket.

 ## Branching workflow